 In October, all the children in Tharani’s class were excited about Diwali.
 Diwali is a huge Hindu holiday that is as important to Indians as Christmas into Westerners.
 It is held on the darkest new moon night of Kartika, a month in the Hindu calendar that overlaps October and November.

-All the children in Tharani’s class are excited about Diwali (an Indian holiday with the cultural significance of Christmas in the West), which is held on the darkest new moon night of Kartika.
-Since Diwali is The Festival Of Lights, millions of lights all over India decorate houses and rooftops in celebration.
-One of the most popular festivals of Hinduism, it spiritually signifies the victory of light over darkness, good over evil, knowledge over ignorance, and hope over despair.
+Diwali is also known as The Festival of Lights, during which millions of lights all across India dot houses and rooftops in celebration.
+The name Diwali actually stems from the words “avali” (row) and “deepa” (clay lamps), referring to the row of lit clay lamps that Indians place outside of their homes.
+One of the most popular festivals of Hinduism, Diwali spiritually signifies the victory of light over darkness, good over evil, knowledge over ignorance and hope over despair.

 Bringing Joy to Children in Need for Diwali